gvwilson/sensibleadventures/coriandel/coriandel.md

 emir-in-waiting.
 "Of course, Your Grace," I said.

 The corner of his mouth twitched.
-"You would serve me also by remembering to my royal cousin in Ossiswe that the first colt out of each mare is mine, as are any fortunate enough to be born Gifted.
+"You would serve me also by remembering to my royal cousin in Ossisswe that the first colt out of each mare is mine, as are any fortunate enough to be born Gifted.
 It would please me if you would return with them when they are of age."